 All my recipes usually start with sauteing onions and garlic but not this one.
-It doesn’t need that flavour because it has so much going for itself.
+It doesn’t need that flavor because it has so much going for itself.
 In fact the prominent aromatic here is ginger that really pushes this aloo gobi masala to another level.

 This recipe makes it to to our table at least 1-2 times a week.
 I’ve grown up eating aloo gobi masala and to me it just spells instant comfort food.
 It doesn’t have too many steps, and you don’t need to run to the grocery store for specific ingredients.
 If you have a fairly well stocked pantry, you probably have everything you need already.
 Who said Indian food was difficult?